elkozmon/zoonavigator/_docs/help/faqs.md

 ##### I'm getting error that says "Unable to establish connection with ZooKeeper."

-Make sure that ZooNavigator can access the ZooKeeper host(s) in the connection string you entered in the connect form.
-Especially in case when running ZooNavigator in Docker, since by default it runs on bridged networking mode.
+ZooNavigator cannot find ZooKeeper host(s) using the connection string you entered in the connect form.

+If you're trying to access ZooKeeper running locally on host machine (not in Docker container), [follow this advice](https://github.com/elkozmon/zoonavigator/issues/40#issue-495910852).